 This website uses cookies to ensure you get the best experience on our website.
 Find out more.

-The Energy Ombudsman is a free and impartial service provided by the Ombudsman Services who is an independent complaint resolution service who handle complaints between consumers and companies outside of the courts.
+The Energy Ombudsman is a free and impartial service provided by the Ombudsman Services, an independent complaint resolution service that handles complaints between consumers and companies outside of the courts.

 The Energy Ombudsman was founded in 2002 and it now provides dispute resolution to a range of sectors including energy, communications, and property.